-Credit Sesame knows the answers to these personal finance questions and many others.
+Credit Sesame, a feature-rich consumer finance tool that delivers frequent credit scores and reports, knows the answers to these personal finance questions and many others.
 At least, it will after you take two minutes to create your free account.

 Getting started with Credit Sesame couldn’t be easier.
 To create your account, you’ll need to enter some basic information about yourself: name, home address, previous address if you moved recently, the last four digits of your Social Security number, and your phone number.

 Once you’re in the door, you’ll have access to a wealth of personal financial information: your credit score, credit monitoring alerts, a summary of your debts and assets, and more.

 You’ll also have the option — but aren’t required — to open a free Sesame Cash account, a checking account with a free debit card, generous cash-back opportunities, and some fantastic value-added benefits.

 Bear in mind that Credit Sesame reserves its best features for members who opt in to one of its three premium plans, Advanced Credit ($9.95 per month), Pro Credit ($15.95 per month), and Platinum Protection ($19.95 per month).

 These premium features include access to your credit report from all three major credit reporting bureaus, a higher dollar limit for identity theft protection, more sophisticated identity monitoring tools, and access to live experts around the clock.